 When to use the National Transit Map and to use Transitland?

-- Trip planning analysis with up-to-date schedule data
+- You need trip planning analysis with up-to-date schedule data.

-- Combined static GTFS and GTFS Realtime data
+- You're combining static GTFS and GTFS Realtime feeds.